obeone/crawler-to-md/README.md

 - Automatically find links or can use a file of URLs to scrape. 🔗
 - Rate limiting and delay 🕘
 - Exports data to Markdown and JSON, ready for GPT uploads. 📤
+- Exports each page as an individual Markdown file if `--export-individual` is used. 📝
 - Uses SQLite for efficient data management. 📊
 - Configurable via command-line arguments. ⚙️
 - Docker support. 🐳